spotinst/help/src/docs/eco/getting-started/connect-gc-account.md

 3. Create a service account and grant permissions to your Google Cloud environment:

     <ol style="list-style-type: lower-alpha;">
-    <li>Open Cloud Shell.</li>
+    <li><a href="https://cloud.google.com/shell/docs/using-cloud-shell">Open Cloud Shell.</a></li>
-    <li><p>Set the project property in the core section to your project ID.
+    <li><p><a href="https://cloud.google.com/sdk/gcloud/reference/config/set?id=examples#:~:text=gcloud_command%2Dline_tool_preferences.-,EXAMPLES,-To%20set%20the">Set the project property in the core section to your project ID</a>.
 This makes the project the default project, where the service account is bound.
 Make sure your data exports to this account.</p>
     <p>For example, <code>gcloud config set project YOUR_MAIN_PROJECT_ID</code>.</p></li>
     <li><p>Grant permissions to your account by running these commands in Cloud Shell:</p>
      <p><code>gcloud projects add-iam-policy-binding YOUR_MAIN_PROJECT_ID --member="user:YOUR_EMAIL" --role="roles/iam.organizationRoleAdmin"</code></p>